Skip to content

 Core

-1. Sit-ups – trunk flexion endurance (keep it controlled)
+1. Sit-ups – trunk flexion endurance

-2. Russian twists – rotational control (slow, deliberate)
+2. Russian twists – rotational control

-3. Planks – bracing + anti-extension strength
+3. Planks – bracing and anti-extension strength

-A simple 4-week plan (2–3 days/week)
+A simple 4-week plan

 This plan is designed for riders who want stronger sessions without feeling wrecked.
-Warm up 5–10 minutes, then use the templates below.
+Warm up for 5–10 minutes, then use the templates below.

 Day Main lifts Accessory Core finisher